Microsoft Windows makes it very easy to share files and printers with other users on your local network and even over the Internet.

 Note: You can watch this video at full screen by clicking the little “square” icon in the lower-right corner of the video after it begins playing.

 If you prefer following written instructions, here you go:

 1 – Click the Start button type the word control into the search box, then select Control Panel from the list of search results.

-3 – Find the “Network and Internet” section and click View network status and tasks.
+2 – Find the “Network and Internet” section and click View network status and tasks.

-4 – Click the Change advanced sharing settings over in the left-hand column.
+3 – Click the Change advanced sharing settings over in the left-hand column.

 That’s all there is to it.
 Now you won’t have to worry about hackers accessing the files on your computer’s hard drive via the “File and Printer Sharing” feature.

-By the way, this is a great time to make sure all of your web browsers are up-to-date since security flaws in outdated browsers put your system at risk of downloading viruses and other malware.
+Bonus tip: This is a great time to make sure all of your web browsers are up-to-date since security flaws in outdated browsers put your system at risk of downloading viruses and other malware.